FIO Protocol Developer Hub

 If you are interested in integrating FIO Protocol into a wallet, check out our Wallet Integration Guide, and if you are ready to dive into code, our API spec will explain all the calls we provide.
 Alternatively, make it easy on yourself and take a look at some of our SDKs.

-If you want to dive into the FIO Chain code and spin-up your own node or even become a block producer, check out the FIO Chain section for more information about building a node.
+If you want to spin-up your own node or even become a block producer, check out the FIO Chain section for more information about building a node.

 We have a Testnet up and running, check it out here.